najar1412/flatlands/flatlands/blog/static/blog/projects/portfo/day-00-ideas-and-requirements/day-00-ideas-and-requirements.md

 * a way for potential clients to contact the artist.
 * some form of backend ui to manage the images.

+Once I've collected all the client requirements, i'll put together a technical spec, a living document that i can always refer to if i get lost or starting building aspects that the client might not need.

 All in all a pretty basic crud app.
 Most apps i build for work won't ever be seen by more than ~60 people, so i don't usually spend a whole lot of time on the frontend.
 The industry i work in is very fast moving and does not allow much time in building solutions.
 So for this project i decided to dip my toes in the javascript waters.
 When i say dip i literally mean graze the surface.

 My typical stack consists of python/flask, postgres, html/css.
 I don't see any reason to change that up.
 So i’ll move forward using that with a sprinkle of javascript.